Frequently asked questions

 These typically require additional evidence of fraud or police reports.
 Check with your state or territory’s issuer for more information.

-How do I replace my other ID documents?
+How do I replace my other identity documents (ID)?

-While some documents can be re-issued with a new number, some maintain the same number and allow for a block which prevents the document being used as proof of identity through the document issuer.
+While some documents can be re-issued with a new number, some maintain the same number and allow for a block which prevents the document being used as proof of identity.
 We recommend contacting IDCARE or the relevant issuing agency if you have any questions.

 Scam Checker